jensprog/steam-api/README.md

 ### Deployment

 The application is containerized using Docker and deployed on a server.
 The frontend (Nuxt) and backend (FastAPI) each run in their own container, orchestrated with Docker Compose.
 Nginx acts as a reverse proxy, routing `/api/*` traffic to the FastAPI container and all other requests to the Nuxt container.
-A GitLab CI pipeline automatically builds and publishes a new Docker image to the GitLab registry on every push to `main`.
+A GitHub Actions pipeline automatically builds and publishes a new Docker image to the GitHub Container Registry (GHCR) on every push to `main`.

 **Why these choices:**